ZeroNerodaHero/USACO_Platinum_Contest/README.md

 # USACO_Platinum_Contest

-The main point of this repo is to track my learnig process during USACO 2020-2021 season.
+The main point of this repo is to track my learning process during USACO 2020-2021 season.
 All the solutions have been verified at USACO contest website.
 I learn for fun, for [a change, a change in problem, a change in solution, a change which leads to the discovery of new algorithm](/README.md#7-innovation-of-the-new-algorithm).
 ## Solutions to USACO Platinum problems.

 ### 1. New Concept Introduced